frankNowinski/frankNowinski.github.io/_posts/2016-02-21-omniauth-facebook-with-devise.md

 end
 {% endhighlight %}

-On line 4 inside the `facebook` method you’ll notice we’re calling a method `from_omniauth` on the User class.
+On line 3 inside the `facebook` method you’ll notice we’re calling the `from_omniauth` method on the User class.
 To utilize this method we’ll have to define it, so head over to `app/models/user.rb` and update your file with the following code:

 {% highlight ruby linenos %}
 def self.from_omniauth(auth)